The Knee Joint

 The major ligaments in the knee joint are:

-1. Patellar ligament – A continuation of the quadriceps femoris tendon distal to the patella.
+- Patellar ligament – a continuation of the quadriceps femoris tendon distal to the patella.
 It attaches to the tibial tuberosity.

-2. Collateral ligaments – These are two strap-like ligaments.
+- Collateral ligaments – two strap-like ligaments.
 They act to stabilise the hinge motion of the knee, preventing any medial or lateral movement

 - Tibial (medial) collateral ligament – A wide and flat ligament, found on the medial side of the joint.
 Proximally, it attaches to the medial epicondyle of the femur, distally it attaches to the medial surface of the tibia.